 Highlights of Grantee Evaluation Reports

 - One grantee evaluated their Buckle Up Baby car seat safety program assessing the impact of their educational component and individual follow up for client compliancy.
-Results of the evaluation supported both the grantee's efforts in car seat safety education and for continuing one-month follow-up education appointment to further reinforce the car seat safety education originally provided for the client.
+Results of the evaluation supported both the grantee's efforts in car seat safety education and for the importance of continuing a one-month follow-up education appointment to further reinforce the car seat safety education originally provided for the client.

 - Shaken Baby Syndrome (SBS), also referred to as Abusive Head Trauma (AHT), is a component of most grantees educational programming.
 One grantee evaluated their SBS program using a pre and post survey.
-The session included using a model life-sized doll specifically created to visually exhibit and reinforce the effects of SBS along with informative videos and materials.
+The session included using a model life-sized doll specifically created to visually exhibit and reinforce the negative effects of SBS along with informative videos and supportive or positive parenting materials.
 Through the evaluation, the grantee identified specific needs of clients including language barriers, low literacy and education levels.
 In addition, the need for additional time for engaging conversations/questions with clients was confirmed through the evaluation.

 - Another grantee's evaluation project considered their life coaching program.
 Tools used for program evaluation included The Perceived Stress Scale and The Canadian Occupational Performance Measure.
 Clients agreed to an 8-week coaching commitment and were measured on outcomes based on pre- and post-coaching surveys.
 Surveys included responses to perceived self-efficacy, perceived stress and overall performance and satisfaction.
 Results demonstrated statistically significant changes for participating clients on each of the four outcome measures from pre-coaching to post-coaching.
 The sizes of these effects were statistically in the moderate to large range.